Slipper thrown at Kannada actor Darshan at Kranti promotion, incident caught on camera

 Bengaluru, Dec 19: A slipper was hurled at Kannada actor Darshan Thoogudeepa on Sunday during the promotion of his film, 'Kranti'.

-The video, which has now become viral, shows cops circling Darshan as a slipper hit his shoulder.
+The video, which has now become viral, Darshan can be seen standing on a stage; suddenly, a slipper hits his shoulder.
+Cops immediately surrounded the actor after the attack.

 The actor immediately left the scene with police protection.